 SoCraTes UK is a non-profit, international Software Craftsmanship retreat for open-minded craftspeople who want to improve their craft and the software industry as a whole.
-Organised by the London Software Craftsmanship Community (LSCC), the conference attracts Software Craftsmanship thought leaders and software craftspeople from all over the world.
+Organised by Codurance and the London Software Craftsmanship Community (LSCC), the conference attracts Software Craftsmanship thought leaders and software craftspeople from all over the world.

 Like its counterpart in Germany, SoCraTes UK is totally community-focused.
 It’s a great opportunity to speak to and code with many like-minded and talented developers in a very relaxed and beautiful countryside hotel in the Cotswolds.
 The conference itself is free.
 The only thing you pay for is the hotel, including meals.

 We will be charging a NON-REFUNDABLE deposit for each ticket.
 The remaining amount will be paid directly to the hotel when you checkout.

 All tickets include breakfast, lunch and dinner.
 Drinks are NOT included.
 Tea, coffee and biscuits will be served for free throughout the day.

 Twin Room: Buying a ticket for a twin room means that you are reserving one bed in a twin room.
 If you want to make sure that you and a friend can share the same room, we recommend you buy the two tickets together.
 If you’d like to share a room with someone you already know, don’t worry: go to the our wiki and register your preference.

 NOTE: In the event you do not show up for the conference, you will still be liable to pay the remaining amount of the ticket to the hotel—you will have a room reserved in your name.